EQCodes/cfg-groupproject/ProjectReport/ProjectReport.md

 However, for the purposes of this project, we are pleased with the result.</p>

-<h2> 6.
-Conclusion </h2>
+<h1> 6.
+Conclusion </h1>
-<p>Ultimately, in spite of the hurdles and the learning curve for all, we managed to come together as a team, virtually, to create a complete, user friendly and functioning web application that could be beneficial for travellers and organisation fiends alike!</p>
+<p>Ultimately, in spite of the hurdles and the learning curve for all, we managed to come together as a team, virtually, to create a complete, user friendly and functioning web application that could be beneficial for travellers and organisation friends alike!</p>

 <p>As individual team members, we all developed our software development skills in new and existing areas, all the while experiencing a real life Software Development Life Cycle for the first time.</p>